dumpus-app/dumpus-api/README.md

 * `Dockerfile.worker`: contains the code used to process Discord data packets.
 Multiple instances can be launched, but a single instance is sufficient for personal use.

-You'll also need a PostgreSQL database and a Redis database.
+You'll also need a PostgreSQL database and a RabbitMQ instance.
 The two Docker containers above will need two environment variables to run:
 ```
 POSTGRES_URL=postgresql://<user>:<password>@<host>:<port>/<database>
-REDIS_URL=redis://<host>:<port>
+RABBITMQ_URL=amqp://<host>:<port>
 ```

 The `Dockerfile.flower` is used to launch an instance of Flower, a web interface for monitoring workers.
 It is not necessary to launch this instance for personal use.